Billable hours vs non-billable hours. Know the difference, estimate your hourly rates, and get the right time tracker to bill your clients properly

 Let’s say you invoice a project for a certain $$$ amount.
-Then, you look at the time tracking data, and you find out that in for that project/client you have spent an enormous amount of time just in taking care of emails.
+Then, you look at the time tracking data, and you find out that for that project/client you have spent an enormous amount of time just in taking care of emails.

-That time is difficult to bill your client, but these hours have been already gone and you cannot take them back.
+That time is difficult to bill your client, but these hours have already gone and you cannot take them back.
 They definitely have a cost on your business.

 So you can take action for future projects to make sure you communicate better with the client.
 Perhaps you can invest in a communication tool.
 Or, you can simply set better communication rules with your client to avoid drowning in the endless sea of email.